Table of Contents

 Freestanding Ranges:

-ZLINE recently released their all-new Professional Gas Ranges (SGR).
+ZLINE recently released its all-new Professional Gas Ranges (SGR).
 This model combines the classic freestanding cooktop features with the power of a high-performing gas convection oven.
 Now available with Italian-made sealed brass burners.

 Now that we've explored the distinct features of freestanding ranges, let's delve into a comparison with cooktops to understand the key differences and help you make an informed decision for your kitchen.